kikelodeon/Namecheap-DDNS-Client/readme.md

 ### Config File Format
+#### Host Config File
-The configuration file is a JSON file with the following structure:
+The host configuration file is a JSON file with the following structure:
 ```json
 {
   "Host": "your-host",